-The 2019 German Masters final will be contested between Kyren Wilson and David Gilbert after they emerged from one-sided last four encounters on Saturday.
+The 2019 German Masters title decider will be contested between Kyren Wilson and David Gilbert after they emerged from one-sided last four encounters on Saturday.

 In a pair of scrappy affairs that failed to find much rhythm, the pair hammered Stephen Maguire and Duane Jones with resounding 6-1 scorelines.